JusJira/intro-to-embedded-systems-project/README.md

 ## Power

-You need to supply power to the device, You can use USB power or other power supplies that can provied 5V
+You need to supply power to the device, You can use USB power or other power supplies that can provide 5V

 ## Modes